The Shelly’s Leg sign, as seen at MOHAI

 Shelly’s Leg DJ Mike Higgins added, “It’s gotten to the point that you can’t tell who is straight and who is gay.”

 Shelly’s Leg brought a glamor to Seattle that was rare for our infamously repressed city.
-John Otto, a Shelly’s Leg regular, recalled the venue’s unique character in a 2014 interview, where he discussed the associated glamor, comparing it to other cities’ nightlife scenes:
+John Otto, a Shelly’s Leg regular, recalled the venue’s unique character in a September 2014 City Arts interview, where he discussed the associated glamor, comparing it to other cities’ nightlife scenes:

 After the demise of Shelly’s Leg, Shelly Bauman’s life would continue to be as difficult as it was before her namesake bar’s brief heyday.
 Although confined to a wheelchair, she would insist on maintaining the life of a bon vivant, insatiably moving and partying here and there until she finally settled down in Bremerton, Washington, where she spent the final eight years of her life.
 She died at home in Bremerton on November 18, 2010.
 The sign declaring Shelly’s Leg a gay bar is now on permanent display at the Museum of History and Industry.